FOREX-Dollar well bid on Fed outlook, no G20 reprieve for yen

 By Shinichi Saoshiro

-TOKYO, Sept 22 The dollar hovered near a two-year high against a basket of currencies on Monday, underpinned by expectations the U.S. Federal Reserve will start its rate-tightening cycle sooner than expected.
+TOKYO, Sept 22 The dollar hovered near six-year highs against the Japanese yen on Monday, underpinned by expectations the world's biggest economy will see the start of its rate-tightening cycle sooner-than-expected.

-The dollar index, a gauge of the greenback's strength against a basket of major currencies, was at 84.607, within reach of a two-year high of 84.797 hit Friday.

-The yen eked out some lost territory after slumping to a six-year low against the dollar late last week, although the gains were modest.

-The yen didn't get any help from the weekend meeting of G20 finance ministers and bank chiefs in Cairns, Australia, where currencies got little mention.
+The yen didn't get any help from the weekend meeting in Cairns, Australia, of finance ministers and bank chiefs from the Group of 20 leading nations, where currencies got little mention.

-The G20 said they were close to adding an extra $2 trillion to the global economy and creating millions of new jobs, but Europe's extended stagnation remained a major stumbling block.
+The G20 said they are tantalisingly close to adding an extra $2 trillion to the global economy and creating millions of new jobs, but Europe's extended stagnation remains a major stumbling block.

 "Currency movements look to have drawn little focus at this weekend's G20 meeting," Todd Elmer, currency strategist at CitiFX in Singapore, wrote in a note to clients.